Core-Team-META/CC-Collectables/README.md

 state of all the collectable objects in the game.)

-Since each collectable group contains only one networked object (the client context containing all of the collectables) it is very efficient on netowrk usage.
+Since each collectable group contains only one networked object (the client context containing all of the collectables) it is very efficient on network usage.

 ## Quick Start